boazbk/tcs/lec_19_cryptography.md

 One can think of the Diffie-Hellman protocol as being based on a "trapdoor pseudorandom generator" whereas the triple $g^a,g^{b},g^{ab}$ looks "random" to someone that doesn't know $a$, but someone that does know $a$ can see that raising the second element to the $a$-th power yields the third element.
 The Diffie-Hellman protocol can be described abstractly in the context of any [finite Abelian group](https://en.wikipedia.org/wiki/Abelian_group) for which we can efficiently compute the group operation.
-It has been implemented on other groups than numbers modulo $p$, and in particular [Elliptic Curve Cryptography (ECC)](https://en.wikipedia.org/wiki/Elliptic-curve_cryptography) is obtained by basing the Diffie Hellman on elliptic curve groups which gives some practical advantages.^[The main advantage in ECC is that the best known algorithms for computing discrete logarithms over elliptic curve groups take time $2^{\epsilon n}$ for some $\epsilon>0$ where $n$ is the number of bits to describe a group element.
-In contrast, for the multiplicative group modulo a prime $p$ the best algorithm take time $2^{O(n^{1/3} polylog(n))}$ which means that (assuming the known algorithms are optimal) we need to set the prime to be bigger (and so have larger key sizes with corresponding overhead in communication and computation) to get the same level of security.]
+It has been implemented on other groups than numbers modulo $p$, and in particular [Elliptic Curve Cryptography (ECC)](https://en.wikipedia.org/wiki/Elliptic-curve_cryptography) is obtained by basing the Diffie Hellman on elliptic curve groups which gives some practical advantages.
 Another common group theoretic basis for key-exchange/public key encryption protocol is the RSA function.
 A big disadvantage of Diffie-Hellman (both the modular arithmetic and elliptic curve variants) and RSA is that both schemes can be broken in polynomial time by a _quantum computer_.
 We will discuss quantum computing later in this course.